 As a result of such out-of-control anger, the concerned individual’s senses might start feeling more acute, their face and hands become flushed, their voice raised and their stress elevated.

-Common triggers for such a reaction could be losing one’s patience, feeling unappreciated or ignored, or even a problem caused by another person such as canceling plans.
+Common factors that trigger such a reaction could be losing one’s patience, feeling unappreciated or ignored, money problems, or even a problem caused by another person such as canceling plans.
 Sometimes anger might be the outcome of memories of a traumatic or enraging event.

 But when anger escalates in response to a minor provocation and gets out of control, then this is not considered a normal response but a problem.